-where F is the force between masses m_1 and m_2 , G is the gravitational constant, 157 and r is the distance between m_1 and m_2 .
-Newton derived this equation by empirical 158 observation and inductive reasoning [51], which is an approach that we have also taken.
-159 As discussed earlier, we use importance or popularity of a node to express mass.
-160 We argue that different centrality measures are direct measurements of how important, 161 central or popular a node is in a given network.
-Dissimilarity or distance is measured 162 via path distances (e.g. shortest path) or inverse of various similarity measures (e.g. 163 AdamicAdar, Jaccard's Coefficient).
-It is also possible to define distance in terms of 164 dissimilarity in non-topological node properties, like age, physical distance etc. A 165 weighted sum of these factors can be incorporated into the distance, allowing to natu-166 rally exploit non-topological information.
-This however is not the focus of our study.
-167 where P is popularity/centrality and D is dissimilarity/distance in an undirected graph.
-The formula in Equation 2 can be interpreted as a modification of the Preferential Attachment method (i.e. product of centralities), where the resultant scores are weighted by the inverse of squared distance between the two nodes in question.
-This arguably gives our method more expressive power by taking proximity into account, which as demonstrated in our previous work [52] not only makes sense intuitively, but also tends to produce more accurate predictions in practice.
+where F is the force between masses $m_1$ and $m_2$ , G is the gravitational constant, and r is the distance between $m_1$ and $m_2$ .
+Newton derived this equation by empirical observation and inductive reasoning [51], which is an approach that we have also taken.

+As discussed earlier, we use importance or popularity of a node to express mass.
+We argue that different centrality measures are direct measurements of how important, central or popular a node is in a given network.
+Dissimilarity or distance is measured via path distances (e.g. shortest path) or inverse of various similarity measures (e.g. AdamicAdar, Jaccard's Coefficient).
+It is also possible to define distance in terms of dissimilarity in non-topological node properties, like age, physical distance, etc. A weighted sum of these factors can be incorporated into the distance, allowing to naturally exploit non-topological information.
+This, however, is not the focus of our study.